If I’d turn back time right now and flock myself to relive all my most impactful breakups, the first thing I’d do after each would surprise many.

 If you have no idea what to do with your life, try as many things as you can, and you’ll get a better sense of what’s enjoyable and important for you and what’s not.
 And if you somewhat know purpose already but fear to pursue it, seek help, read books, work on yourself.
 It’s really that simple.
 Hell, sometimes you don’t need to do anything other than grow up.

-Hope is nothing but an elusion.
+As much as hope is paramount for living a functional and good life, the uncomfortable reality is that it’s nothing but an illusion.
 The universe doesn’t care whether you find solace or put a bullet in your head.
 It doesn’t care about your happiness, your recovery, your mental health.
 It couldn’t care less.

 So you desperately delude yourself that there’s some grand importance, a grand meaning behind accomplishing your post-breakup goals, behind your endurance, behind your suffering.

-So be brave.
+So be brave and embrace it.
 Go and find your hope.
 But not just any hope; a sustainable, realistic, robust, and powerful one.
 A hope that cuts through the infinite static and pierces your heart with glee.
 A hope that can carry you to the end of days.

 How To Grow From Your Breakup Pain